Advances in Combating Antibiotic Resistance

 Another study employed the multiplexing capabilities of the CLARIOstar multi-mode reader to study translation influenced by a regulatory RNA and normalized it to bacterial growth.
 Gene expression was measured with a fluorescent beta-galactosidase assay, growth by absorbance at 600 nm13.

-BMG LABTECH is proud to provide devices specifically meeting the requirements of antibiotics resistance research and thus helping to combat the emerging threat.
+BMG LABTECH is proud to provide devices specifically meeting the requirements of antibiotic resistance research and thus helping to combat the emerging threat.

 1. Perencevich EN, et al. Health and economic impact of surgical site infections diagnosed after hospital discharge.
 Emerg Infect Dis.
 2003;9:196–203.

 2. Sherry L, et al. Biofilms formed by Candida albicans bloodstream isolates display phenotypic and transcriptional heterogeneity that are associated with resistance and pathogenicity.
 BMC Microbiology2014;14:182.

 3. Teillant A, et al. Potential burden of antibiotic resistance on surgery and cancer chemotherapy antibiotic prophylaxis in the USA: a literature review and modelling study.
 Lancet Infect Dis.
 2015; 15(12):1429-37.